syyunn/pinns-playground-tech-stacks/README.md

 ## Stateful UI Components
 `React` f. ui-component-wise development

 `React + Typescript` f. strict type checking.
 Check CRA w.
 Typescript with [this link](https://create-react-app.dev/docs/adding-typescript/). `React + Typescript` complements the loosely typed & error-prone character of vanilla javascript that deteriorates the productivity and clear code sharing in colloabrative developement.
-Shall include `GENERATE_SOURCEMAP=false` to the build script so that makes it hard to reverse-engineered by 3rd parties.
+Shall include `GENERATE_SOURCEMAP=false` to the build script so that makes it hard to being reverse-engineered by the 3rd parties.

 `React-redux` f. clean-handling o. state-sharing between components.
 To understand how global-stroing of local-states could lead to clean-code, check [official-example-of-react-redux](https://codesandbox.io/s/9on71rvnyo)